-Get your FICO® Score for free, updated quarterly, just by using the UCU mobile app.
+Get your FICO® Score for free, updated quarterly, using the UFCU mobile app.

 What are FICO® Scores?

 FICO® Scores are the most widely used credit scores.
-Each FICO® Score is a three-digit number calculated from the data on your credit reports at the three major consumer reporting agencies—Experian, TransUnion and Equifax.
+Each FICO® Score is a three-digit number between 300 and 850, calculated based on the data on your credit reports at the three major consumer reporting agencies— Experian, TransUnion and Equifax.
 Your FICO® Scores predict how likely you are to pay back a credit obligation as agreed.
-Lenders use FICO® Scores to help them quickly, consistently and objectively evaluate potential borrowers’ credit risk.
+Credit scores matter when you seek a loan, as it will affect variables such as your interest rate and loan terms, helping lenders quickly, consistently, and objectively evaluate potential borrowers’ credit risk.

-Nearly all lenders in the U.S., including University Credit Union, use FICO® Scores, as the industry standard for determining credit worthiness.
+Nearly all U.S. lenders, including University Credit Union, use FICO® Scores, as the industry standard for determining credit worthiness.
 Reviewing your FICO® Scores can help you learn how lenders view your credit risk and allow you to better understand your financial health.

 What goes into FICO® Scores?